jaytimm/newmexico-political-data/README.md

 -   **Precinct-level election results** with vote totals by party (Democratic, Republican, other)
 -   **Statewide election results** with winners and vote percentages
+-   **County-level statewide election results** with vote totals by county for statewide offices

 All data covers general elections from 2000 through 2024.